matrix-org/synapse/docs/specification.rst

 Joining rooms
 -------------
 ..
-TODO-doc kegan
-  - TODO: What does the home server have to do to join a user to a room?
+TODO-doc What does the home server have to do to join a user to a room?
-    See SPEC-30.
+   -  See SPEC-30.

 Users need to join a room in order to send and receive events in that room.
 A user can join a room by making a request to |/join/<room_alias_or_id>|_ with::